 Let me explain.

-Agari Advanced Threat Protection™ has a 99.9% catch rate for advanced email attacks, yet with companies receiving millions of messages per month, there is still a need to constantly search for malicious threats that made it into the inbox if we want to stop all data breaches.
+Agari Phishing Defense™ has a high efficacy rate for advanced email attacks, yet with companies receiving millions of messages per month, there is still a need to constantly search for malicious threats that made it into the inbox if we want to stop all data breaches.
 To provide a complete solution, Agari continuous detection and response technology dynamically re-scores each messages by applying new threat intelligence to analyze messages that have already been delivered—as if you were going back in time to the original delivery—to discover all the messages in inboxes across your organization and automatically remove them, eliminating potential data breaches.

 The underlying technology that makes this possible is the Agari Identity Graph™, which maintains a database of all the characteristics and metadata of all email in current mailboxes in an index that is extremely fast to query.
 When we receive new threat intelligence, we apply our predictive AI and machine learning technology to root out undiscovered threats 24/7.
 Because Agari integrates with cloud email systems like Microsoft Office 365 through APIs, we can automatically pull newly discovered malicious messages out of inboxes.

-Why can’t Secure Email Gateways and other Advanced Threat Protection systems do this?
-Most SEGs and ATP security controls operate as a hop in the mail flow.
+Why can’t Secure Email Gateways and other advanced threat protection systems do this?
+Most SEGs and APD security controls operate as a hop in the mail flow.
 So, they get one shot to score a message and then it’s in your employee’s inbox, regardless of what is later discovered about its URLs, attachments, or sender.
 Email is different than network security.
 Email threats are stored for years in people’s inboxes and can cause a data breach months after the original attack.

 For any of you who have ever been dragged away from your family, significant other, or buddies to deal with an email security incident, you’ll appreciate that we’ve added a continuous detection and response mobile application that will allow you to get push notifications regarding security incidents, triage the incident, and take action to delete or quarantine in seconds—without impacting your work-life balance..